chelseah02/Content-Creatorverse/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.
+A challenge I faced involved updating each card.
+My actions were not updating the record of table, and the original card kept displaying.
+I solved this issue when I noticed that the call was being fetched from an incorrect table name (Creators instead of creators from Supabase).

+I would improve this app by improving the user view and styles as well as adding images to each content creator card.

 ## License